surveyjs/survey-library/docs/manage-default-themes-and-styles.md

+---
+title: Themes and Styles | SurveyJS Form Library
+description: Choose from a wide selection of predefined themes or create a custom theme to give your survey a branded look.
+---
 # Themes & Styles

-This help topic describes how to add SurveyJS themes to your Angular, Vue, React, Knockout, or jQuery application and switch between them if you want to allow users to change the active theme.
+This help topic describes how to add SurveyJS UI themes to your Angular, Vue, React, Knockout, or jQuery application, switch between them, or create a custom theme for your survey.

 ## Add SurveyJS Themes to Your Application

-SurveyJS ships with the Modern and Default V2 UI themes illustrated below.
+SurveyJS Form Library ships with several predefined UI themes.

 ![Themes in SurveyJS Form Library](images/survey-library-themes.png)

-Themes are added differently depending on your framework.
-Refer to the following sections within Get Started help topics for instructions:
+To use a theme, you need to reference a SurveyJS style sheet.
+Refer to the following sections within Get Started help topics for detailed instructions:

 - [Configure Styles in Angular](https://surveyjs.io/form-library/documentation/get-started-angular#configure-styles)
 - [Configure Styles in Vue](https://surveyjs.io/form-library/documentation/get-started-vue#configure-styles)